Merle from The Vision of Escaflowne

 Costume Information

-I found the perfect yellow fabric for the dress at a local fabric store.
+I made the dress out of a perfect yellow fabric for the dress at a local fabric store.
 I hand-sewed the facings for the dress to hide the obvious stitching, since in the series, I'm pretty sure her dress is made out of some sort of pelt.

 The fur I bought was poofier than I originally intended, but I made it work and I like how it came out.
 I lined the bottom of the shoulder pads with white felt since the back-side of the fur was a little scratchy.
 I also hand-sewed the shoulder-pads together to retain their maximum poof.

-The armbands and legbands were simple, but took me a long time since I decided to hand-sew the hems on them.
-I then carefully hand-sewed white felt to the insides of them so they'd be comfortable against my skin.
+I hand-sewed the armbands and legbands and carefully hand-sewed white felt to the insides of them so they'd be comfortable against my skin.
 Each arm-band and leg-band has two snaps sewn into them that hold them closed.

 The tail is made of a tube of beige fabric that I stuffed with both stuffing and wire from a hanger.
 The wire is what keeps the tail from falling straight to the ground.
 The base of the tail is not stuffed so it doesn't look bulky near my butt when I'm wearing it.
 The base of the tail is attached to a thick elastic that I wear around my waist.
 The elastic has a velcro attachment so I can easily take it on and off.